ddorn/brocoli/readme.md

 ### Installation and usage

-You will need python 3.6+ to install and run Brocoli, but you can install it with or without the GUI.
+You will need python 3.7 to install and run Brocoli, but you can install it with or without the GUI.
+Brocoli is not tested against python 3.6 and python 3.8+, and will not work with other versions of pyhton.

 ###### Download
 First clone the repository via ssh

     git clone git@gitlab.com:ddorn/brocoli.git

 Or via https :

     git clone https://gitlab.com/ddorn/brocoli.git